leggedrobotics/qed-splatter/README.md

 }
 ```

+## Input Format

+The code supports multiple output formats.
+The format is detected automatically.
+- `ply` : expects a Nerfstudio format for the transforms.
+- `ckpt` : expects a Nerfstudio format for the transforms.
+- `pt` : expects a gsplat format for the transforms.

 ### Depth_hard_pruner
 This pruner uses depth loss to compute a pruning score to do hard pruning.
 It works analogously to the RGB hard pruner but not all features are available.